History of Guyana

+After his unexpected death in 1985, power was peacefully transferred to Desmond Hoyte, who implemented some democratic reforms, before being voted out in 1992.
+The People's Progressive Party (PPP/C) served as the country's ruling party from 1992 to 2015.
+It was unseated following the victory of David Granger's Afro-Guyanese political coalition of A Partnership for National Unity and Alliance for Change (APNU+AFC) in 2015.
+In 2020, the PPP/C returned as the ruling party of Guyana in a contested election.

 Pre-colonial Guyana and first contacts

 The first people to reach Guyana made their way from Siberia, perhaps as far back as 20,000 years ago.
 These first inhabitants were nomads who slowly migrated south into Central and South America.
 At the time of Christopher Columbus's voyages, Guyana's inhabitants were divided into two groups, the Arawak along the coast and the Carib in the interior.
 One of the legacies of the indigenous peoples was the word Guiana, often used to describe the region encompassing modern Guyana as well as Suriname (former Dutch Guiana) and French Guiana.
 The word, which means "land of waters", is appropriate considering the area's multitude of rivers and streams.

 Historians speculate that the Arawaks and Caribs originated in the South American hinterland and migrated northward, first to the present-day Guianas and then to the Caribbean islands.
 The Arawak, mainly cultivators, hunters, and fishermen, migrated to the Caribbean islands before the Carib and settled throughout the region.
 The tranquility of Arawak society was disrupted by the arrival of the bellicose Carib from the South American interior.
-The warlike behavior of the Carib and their violent migration north made an impact.
+The warlike behaviour of the Carib and their violent migration north made an impact.
 By the end of the 15th century, the Carib had displaced the Arawak throughout the islands of the Lesser Antilles.
 The Carib settlement of the Lesser Antilles also affected Guyana's future development.
 The Spanish explorers and settlers who came after Columbus found that the Arawak proved easier to conquer than the Carib, who fought hard to maintain their independence.
 This fierce resistance, along with a lack of gold in the Lesser Antilles, contributed to the Spanish emphasis on conquest and settlement of the Greater Antilles and the mainland.
 Only a weak Spanish effort was made at consolidating Spain's authority in the Lesser Antilles (with the arguable exception of Trinidad) and the Guianas.
+In later decades, slaving, land seizure, and disease would destroy such societies, causing those who survived to have a "far less elaborate way of life".
+Between 1400 and 1860, European slave traders would import 500,000 enslaved peoples to Guyana and Suriname, along with sugar, as part of the transatlantic slave trade.